starrytc/GettingAndCleaningData/CodeBook.md

 unzip("./dataset.zip", exdir = './')
 list.files("./", recursive = TRUE)

-2. Use script run_analysis.R to perform Transformations 1 to 5.
+[Step 2] Use script run_analysis.R to perform Transformations 1 to 5.

 * Merges the training and the test sets to create one data set.
 Variables used are: